cysouw/diathesis/text/c04_summaryEpi.md

 ### *Habituativ* (*pflegen+zu‑Infinitiv*)

 The ~~Habituativ~~ (full discussion in [@sec:zuinfinitive-pflegen]) is an aspectual category that expresses an activity that is performed regularly as a habit.
 Such an aspect is widespread among the world's language and in German it can be expressed by using a light verb *pflegen* with a *zu‑Infinitiv* [@next a,b].
 The verb *pflegen* has a lexical meaning 'to nurse, to maintain', but in this construction this meaning has changed to a grammatical marker of aspect.
 This grammaticalisation has not only happened semantically, but also structurally.
 The *pflegen+zu‑Infinitiv* construction is clearly monoclausal, as can be seen by the final position of the finite verb when used as a subordinate clause [@next c].
+An archaic and nowadays mostly ironical alternative to *pflegen* is to use the light verb *belieben* (full discussion in [@sec:zuinfinitive-belieben]).

 ::: ex
 - Sie lacht laut.